yoongroup/yoongroup.github.io/_members/yoon-bohak.md

   - Lehigh University, B.S. in Chemical Engineering (2016)
 ---

-Bohak Yoon is an Assistant Professor in the Department of Chemistry and Biochemistry and Materials Science at Baylor University.
+Bohak Yoon is an Assistant Professor in the Department of Chemistry and Biochemistry and Materials Science and Engineering at Baylor University.
-He earned his Ph.D. in Chemical Engineering from the University of Texas at Austin and his B.S. in Chemical Engineering from Lehigh University.
+He completed his postdoctoral training in Theoretical Chemistry under the mentorship of Prof. Gregory A. Voth at the University of Chicago.
-Following his doctoral studies, he completed his postdoctoral training in Theoretical Chemistry from the University of Chicago.
+Prior to that, he earned his Ph.D. in Chemical Engineering from the University of Texas at Austin.
-His research focuses on developing and applying theoretical chemistry and multiscale modeling towards energy and sustainability challenges.
+His research focuses on developing and applying theoretical chemistry and multiscale modeling at the intersection of biology, energy, and sustainability.